rcl11/PlotProcessedData/README.md

 Current workflow is:

 Processed files are downloaded in some format to /data/snoplus/OfficialProcessing

-    - if ntuple files are available, use these for fastest plotting.
+If ntuple files are available, use these for fastest plotting.

-    - Otherwise the code does support plotting from ratds files and will also allow plotting of PMT related variables.
+Otherwise the code does support plotting from ratds files and will also allow plotting of PMT related variables.

-    - If desired, conversion of ratds files into ntuples can be done using scripts/root_converter.py.
+If desired, conversion of ratds files into ntuples can be done using scripts/root_converter.py.

-    - If only zdabs are available, processing of these into both ratds and root files can be run on the batch using process.py script.
+If only zdabs are available, processing of these into both ratds and root files can be run on the batch using process.py script.

 The plotting takes either a list of ratds or ntuple files, one file per line (as e.g. result of `ls /data/snoplus/OfficialProcessing/processed_6.2.3/*_ntuple.root &> filelist_ntuple.dat`.
 Code assumes default is ratds files and ntuples will have string "ntuple" in the name of the filelist.